-This epic performance is viewed by many as the shining moment in his career that pushes him over the top into Hall of Fame contention.
-Stieb doesn’t have a similar playoff performance, in fact, he never really did elevate his game during the playoffs.
+This epic performance is viewed by many as the shining moment in Morris’ career – a moment that pushes him over the top into Hall of Fame contention.
+Stieb doesn’t have a similar playoff performance, and he never really did elevate his game during the playoffs.

 Stieb had a few “shining moments” of his own.
 In fact, he has a no-hit ballgame to his name:

-He also had a remarkable 5 one-hit games!
-In fact, in 1988, he lost two no-hitters with two outs in the ninth inning… in consecutive starts!
-If just one or two of those one-hitters (in 1989 he lost a perfect game with 2 outs in the ninth) were no-hitters, how would that affect the popular view of him?
-Obviously, two hits here and there don’t mean anything in assessing his overall value, but I do wonder about that perception.
-Regardless, he deserves to be knighted or sainted or something for the fact he didn’t murder anyone as a result of his hard luck.
+Stieb also had a remarkable five one-hit games!
+In 1988, Dave Stieb lost two no-hitters with two outs in the ninth inning in consecutive starts!
+The following year, in 1989, Stieb lost a perfect game with two outs in the ninth inning.
+If just one or two of those one-hitters were no-hitters, how would that affect the popular view of him?
+Obviously, two hits here and there don’t mean anything in assessing Stieb’s overall value, but I do wonder about that perception.

-Neither Jack Morris or Dave Stieb have any Cy Young awards to their names, but Morris does have 3 seasons where he reached the *magical* 20 win mark.
+Neither Jack Morris or Dave Stieb won the Cy Young award, but Morris does have three seasons where he reached the *magical* and arbitrary 20-win mark.
 Stieb’s season-high total was 18.
-I don’t like to play the revisionist-history game, but for the sake of chitter-chatter, in 1985 Stieb led the league with a 2.48 ERA (173 ERA+), yet only had a 14-13 record.
-Stieb finished 7th in AL Cy Young voting that season, mostly due to his lackluster Win/Loss record.
-That year, Stieb got the win in 6 games decided by either one or two runs.
-But the Blue Jays lost 15 games that he started by one or two runs.
-Stieb took the loss in 8 one-run games, losing 1-2, 2-3, 4-5, 1-2, 3-4, 3-4, 5-6, and 1-2 — and all in games where he gave up three or fewer runs (earned or unearned).
-Had he been just a little luckier, he could’ve won 20 and won the Cy.
+I don’t like to play the revisionist-history game, but for the sake of argument, in 1985 Stieb led the league with a 2.48 ERA (173 ERA+), yet only had a 14-13 record.
+Stieb finished 7th in AL Cy Young voting that season, mostly due to his lacklustre win-loss record.
+That year, Stieb was credited with a win in six games decided by either one or two runs.
+But the Blue Jays still lost 15 games that he started by either one or two runs.
+Stieb took the loss in eight one-run games, losing 1-2, 2-3, 4-5, 1-2, 3-4, 3-4, 5-6, and 1-2 — and all in games where he gave up three or fewer runs (earned or unearned).
+Had he been just a little luckier, he could’ve won 20 and won the Cy Young award.
 Would that push Stieb over the top?
 It’s unlikely, but I think that it would have went a long way to changing his perception, and as a result, his Hall of Fame vote totals.

 In my opinion, neither Jack Morris nor Dave Stieb belong in the Hall of Fame.
 I am a “small Hall” kind of guy: I’d rather see the Hall filled with solely great players and not include the “very good” ones.
 Some will say that Morris belongs ahead of Stieb because he had the longevity and Stieb doesn’t.
-True, Morris pitched far longer than Stieb, although this has not been a reason for discarding pitchers in the HOF’s history.
-The Hall of full of players who had high peaks for shorter periods of time: Stan Covaleski, Dazzy Vance, Bob Lemon, Rube Waddell, Rick Ferrell et. al. .
-We have many peak/prime type pitchers, just as we have many career type pitchers.
-Stieb shouldn’t be compared to Morris in this way.
-That he was “washed up” at 33 is not significant in and of itself, just as Vance’s pre-age 30 stats are not significant to his case.
+True, Morris pitched far longer than Stieb, although career longevity has not been a precedented reason for keeping pitchers out of the Hall of Fame.
+The Hall is full of players who had high statistical peaks for shorter periods of time: Stan Covaleski, Dazzy Vance, Bob Lemon, Rube Waddell, Rick Ferrell et al. That Dave Stieb was effectively “washed up” at the age of 33 is not significant in and of itself, just as Dazzy Vance’s pre-age 30 stats are not significant to his case.
 Is a player who was great for 10 years equal to a player who was very good for 15?
 Do either of them belong in the Hall?
 Well, again, it’s just like, your opinion, man.
-And that is why we have the Hall of Fame voting.
-However, in my mind, if you’re going to put Jack Morris in the Hall of Fame then Dave Stieb better go in right beside him.
-It’s unfortunate that a player like Stieb is written off after a single year of eligibility with an embarassing 7 votes while a similar player in Morris continues to build steam.
+In my mind, if you’re going to put Jack Morris in the Hall of Fame then Dave Stieb better go in right beside him.
+It’s unfortunate that a player like Stieb is written off after a single year of eligibility with an embarrassingly small vote total while a similar player in Morris continues to build steam.
 It’s the age-old conundrum: quality or quantity?

 For more on Dave Stieb, check out: